Adolescence can be such a difficult time for both the individual going through it and those supporting them.

 What you'll learn

-Teachers and school leaders who would like to develop a more practical understanding of how to implement the digital technologies curriculum and add value to their current teaching and learning programmes.
+Teachers and school leaders who would like to develop a more practical understanding of how to integrate PBL into teaching and learning programmes.